Erdiko/erdiko/documentation.md

 ## About Erdiko

+Erdiko wants to make your php development easier.
+If you need a lightweight MVC framework you have come to the right place.
+Our goal is to offer a clean framework to create sites optimized for mobile devices, APIs and multiple browsers.
+Get work done without a lot of unneccessary plumbing to get in the way.
+It is camptible with composer, which makes it easy to use with other PHP projects like Doctrine

-This software is a clean middleware framework, hence the name Erdiko which means middle in the Basque language (Euskara).
+Erdiko can act as a middleware framework, hence the name which means 'middle' in the Basque language (Euskara).
+Use Erdiko if you need to mash-up multiple applications/frameworks like Drupal, Magento, WordPress, and Zend into a unified application.

+hence the name Erdiko which means middle in the Basque language (Euskara).
 Our goal is to offer a lightweight framework to create sites optimized for mobile devices, APIs and multiple browsers.

 The framework seeks to make custom app development and leveraging multiple open source projects an easier task.
 If you need to mash-up multiple applications/frameworks like Drupal, Magento, WordPress, and Zend into a unified application then give Erdiko a shot.
 If you want a clean, light weight framework you have also come to the right place.